rocas777/Compiler/README.md

 NAME3: Luís Miguel Afonso Pinto, NR3: 201806206, GRADE3:, CONTRIBUTION3:
 NAME4: Nuno Filipe Amaral Oliveira, NR4: 201806525, GRADE4:, CONTRIBUTION4:

+GLOBAL Grade of the project:

 **SUMMARY**: Our tools allows a user to compile source code files written in the Jmm language and generate ``.class`` files that can be executed.
 A path to the Jmm file must be provided as a command line argument.
 Additionally, a ``-o`` option can be provided to apply the corresponding optimizations before converting the syntax tree to OLLIR.

-**DEALING WITH SYNTACTIC ERRORS**: The tool tolerates up to 10 syntactic errors in the expressions of ``while`` loops and crashes if errors exist elsewhere.
+**DEALING WITH SYNTACTIC ERRORS**: The tool tolerates up to 10 syntactic errors in the expressions of ``while`` loops and crashes if errors exist elsewhere or if this limit is exceeded.

 **SEMANTIC ANALYSIS**: In this stage, all the rules mentioned in the checklist provided for the second checkpoint are implemented, this includes:
 ### Expression Analysis